Liam Gallagher: Relationship with Noel Gallagher

-In 2009, prior to the group's break, Noel called Liam "rude, arrogant, intimidating, and lazy", describing him as "the angriest man you'll ever meet [...] like a man with a fork in a world of soup".
+In 2009, prior to the group's break, Noel called Liam "rude, arrogant, intimidating, and lazy", describing him as "the angriest man you'll ever meet ... like a man with a fork in a world of soup".
 The final straw for the band came at Rock En Seine in Paris, when an altercation between the brothers (subsequently described by Noel as "no physical violence but there was a lot of World Wrestling Federation stuff") prior to their performance resulted in the destruction of Noel's guitar and saw him announce his departure from the group.
 Liam later claimed he "messed the first one up" when questioned about his 2019 MTV Unplugged performance and has since claimed he missed the show because he "accidentally got drunk again".

 Liam has stated he does not speak much with Noel and that they "don't really have a relationship".
-During the final tour, the only time that they ever spoke directly was when onstage.
+During the Dig Out Your Soul Tour, the only time that they ever spoke directly was when onstage.
 Noel would later reveal that while they were in Oasis, the two "never hung out together outside of the band, ever".
-Since the band's split, the only direct contact they have had with each other has consisted of exchanging text messages at Christmas; Liam also invited Noel to his wedding, which was scheduled to take place in 2021 after the COVID-19 pandemic, but does not believe Noel will attend.
-When speaking to Sky News, Noel denied any invite being received and remarked that as he was not invited to Liam's previous weddings "I'm not going to go to this one, am I?".
+After the band's initial split, the only direct contact they had with each other consisted of exchanging text messages at Christmas; Liam also invited Noel to his wedding, which was scheduled to take place in 2021, but did not believe Noel would attend.
+When speaking to Sky News, Noel denied any invitation being received and remarked that as he was not invited to Liam's previous weddings "I'm not going to go to this one, am I?".
 Despite their constant fighting, the Gallaghers showed mutual affection before, during, and after their time in Oasis.
 Liam often calls Noel the best songwriter in the world, while Noel frequently calls Liam "cooler" than himself and praises Liam's good looks.
 Noel has said that Oasis came down to the relationship between him and Liam.
 Weeks prior to this, Noel said Liam was "obsessed with him", leading Liam to allege the same thing about Noel.
+During his Definitely Maybe 30th anniversary tour in 2024, Liam reserved a seat for Noel at every gig.

+On 27 August 2024, Liam and Noel announced their plans to reunite and reform Oasis for the band's first tour in 15 years, scheduled to begin in 2025.
+The brothers later both separately confirmed that there is no animosity between them anymore.